PupilTong/NearestStateFinder/README.md

 2jw.json
 ...
 ```
   So we can only load one dictionary json file each time.
+These files are relatively small compared to a whole json file stores everything.

 - Inside the json file, we build a dictionary in this kind of structure: ```"<geohash code>": "<State> <Province>"```.
 A good example will be ```"cbj1ky": " MN Wright"``` Once we got the input coordinates and transform it to geohash, it can be easily translated to state and province.

 - When finding the geohash code in our dictionary, the input point may have no match in our existing database.
-So we have to use binary search to give it a closest match.
+So we have to use binary search to give it a closest match in our dictionary keys.
 Fortunately, python supports the comparison between two strings.
 For example, it can directly tell that ```cbj1ky``` is smaller than ```cbj0yj```.
 Therefore, a standard binary search could be implement in our case without optimization.

+- Additionary, because we need to know the nearest K points (1-10), we changed the search algorithm.
+After we got the nearest one in index i, we will then return the i-K/2 to i+K/2.
+This method sometimes cause trouble when the range i-K/2~i+K/2 located in two or more sub dictionaries.
+We used the binary search twice, one for sub dictionary search and one for key search, to solve it.

+- Another problem is that the dataset had different points with same state and province names.
+In the final results, we used ```set``` to remove all these replicated points.

 ## Execuating requirements
 * python 3.6 or higher